巧虎 Qiaohu / Ciaohu Chinese Kids Show and Magazine Review

 Busy images

-Like most Chinese learning materials, many pages of the workbooks are overly cartoonified.
+Like most Chinese learning materials, many pages of the magazines are overly cartoonified.
 Unfortunately, excessive colors can distract from important teaching concepts.
-For example, the clock teaching workbook came with an interactive paper clock that my daughter put together independently.

 English-Chinese language mixing: